ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 *  **Install Driver**

-   This field indicates whether to include the AMDGPU driver in the installation.
-If this field is set to ``yes``, AMDGPU driver installation is enabled.
-When this field is enabled, the system is searched for any existing AMDGPU driver installations.
-If a previous AMDGPU driver installation is detected, the **Uninstall Driver** field becomes selectable.
+   This field indicates whether to include the AMD GPU Driver in the installation.
+If this field is set to ``yes``, AMD GPU Driver installation is enabled.
+When this field is enabled, the system is searched for any existing AMD GPU Driver installations.
+If a previous AMD GPU Driver installation is detected, the **Uninstall Driver** field becomes selectable.

    .. note::

-      The AMDGPU driver is installed for the currently running Linux kernel version.
-To install the AMDGPU driver for a different kernel, reboot to the specific Linux kernel and reinstall AMDGPU using the runfile.
+      The AMD GPU Driver is installed for the currently running Linux kernel version.
+To install the AMD GPU Driver for a different kernel, reboot to the specific Linux kernel and reinstall the AMD GPU Driver using the runfile.

 *  **Start on install**

-   If the **Start on install** option is enabled, the Runfile installer uses ``modprobe`` to automatically launch the AMDGPU driver after installation.
-If a pre-existing AMDGPU driver is already loaded on the system, the new driver will not start.
+   If the **Start on install** option is enabled, the Runfile installer uses ``modprobe`` to automatically launch the AMD GPU Driver after installation.
+If a pre-existing AMD GPU Driver is already loaded on the system, the new driver will not start.
    This option can be useful for installing the driver on a system where the GPU device is newer and not yet natively supported as part of the upstream GPU driver for the Linux distribution.

 *  **Uninstall Driver**

-   This field is only available if a previous Runfile install of the AMDGPU driver is discovered on the install system.
+   This field is only available if a previous Runfile install of the AMD GPU Driver is discovered on the install system.
-   If a Runfile installation of the AMDGPU driver is detected, select **Uninstall Driver** to remove it.
+   If a Runfile installation of the AMD GPU Driver is detected, select **Uninstall Driver** to remove it.
-   Package manager installs of the AMDGPU driver cannot be uninstalled by the Runfile installer and must be uninstalled manually using the package management application.
+   Package manager installs of the AMD GPU Driver cannot be uninstalled by the Runfile installer and must be uninstalled manually using the package management application.